ismetdagli/HaX-CoNN/README.md

 #### Process Overview:

 To build all necessary engines, measure their transition costs and save the output run the following.
 You can view the final results in the `output/emc_results.json` file.
+The command below gives overall experiments here.

 ```bash
 make emc
 cat output/transition_results.json
 ```

+For detailed step-by-step experiments, we follow three-step experiments.

  1. Engine File Generation:
  The build_engine.py script is used to generate engine files for both GPU and DLA executions based on the GoogleNet model defined in the Prototxt file.
  Two sets of engine files with different transition layers are generated at this step.
+We give a transition at layer 24 below:

 Makefile generates all the engines in every transition layer.
 Example builds for single engine:
 ```bash